-Cerebellar liponeurocytomas, also known as neurolipocytomas ,are rare tumours of the cerebellum with neurocytic differentiation and abundant accumulation of intracellular lipid .
-They are considered WHO grade II tumours in the 1.
+Cerebellar liponeurocytomas, also known as neurolipocytomas, are rare tumours of the cerebellum with neurocytic differentiation and abundant accumulation of intracellular lipid.
+They are considered WHO grade II tumours 1.

 As only a small number of cases have been reported, detailed epidemiological data is not available.
 Having said that, these tumours seem to be encountered in adults, typically in middle age and do not have a gender predilection 1.